Jordan T. Ash

 Unsupervised domain adaptation using approximate label matching

-Jordan T. Ash, Rob Schapire, and Barbara Engelhardt.
+Jordan T. Ash, Rob Schapire, and Barbara E. Engelhardt.
 ICML workshop on implicit generative models, 2017.

 Automated particle picking for low-contrast macromolecules in cryo-electron microscopy